isc-projects/bind9/doc/arm/reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :any:`parental-agents` lists allow for a common set of parental agents to be easily
-used by multiple primary and secondary zones in their :any:`parental-agents` lists.
+used by multiple primary and secondary zones.
-A parental agent is the entity that the zone has a relationship with to
+A parental agent is the entity that is allowed to
-change its delegation information (defined in :rfc:`7344`).
+change a zone's delegation information (defined in :rfc:`7344`).

 .. _primaries_grammar: